CRAxML/.github/profile/README.md

 ## Repositories

 Use separate repositories for different collaborations so that those involved can pull and push to their individual project as needed.
 Refrain from pushing large data files to repositories.
 Third-party applications such as Dropbox are encouraged for sharing of large data files or directories.
+Another option is to use [git LFS](https://git-lfs.github.com/) that is supported by Github.

 ## Teams